guyardon/git-cli-tutorial/README.md

 This tutorial assumes you possess a baseline understanding of source control workflows and Git's fundamentals, and serves as both a valuable refresher for experienced Git users and an educational resource for those looking to deepen their Git knowledge.

-We'll begin by revisiting essential Linux commands before diving into a comprehensive exploration of various Git commands.
+We'll begin by revisiting essential commands before diving into a comprehensive exploration of various Git commands.
 These include initializing repositories, staging and committing files, examining revision history, managing branches, merging changes, comparing alterations, and techniques for rewriting Git history.
 Along the way, I'll provide practical demonstrations to ensure you grasp these concepts thoroughly.

-Learning Git and source control workflows is essential for software engineers, data scientists, and practically anybody writing code.

-It is incredibly important for anybody working on a team, but also beneficial for individual developers working on personal projects.
-Git is one of those skills which are usually never tought properly, and it is assumed that you pick up along the way.

 ## Table of Contents